zachvalenta/jvns.ca/content/post/2017-07-30-a-couple-useful-ideas-from-google.markdown

 * go programs are statically compiled so if you want to use libraries in your script it's fine!
 You don't need to figure out how to distribute dependencies! (we write shell scripts in Ruby a lot and distributing the dependencies is pretty difficult/awful)

 ### use services instead of shell scripts

+This one is more of an "idea that is interesting but I don't know if it's useful to me yet".

 Another interesting thing about Kubernetes is -- most of it is structured as a set of **services** instead of a set of scripts.
 I think the idea is that if